gojimmypi/gojimmypi.github.io/_posts/2022-09-04-Hazard3-FPGA-SOFT-CPU-RISCV-JTAG.md

 ---
 layout: post
 title: "Notes for Hazard3 RISC-V with JTAG"
-description: "Notes on [Wren6991's Hazard3 Soft RISC-V with JTAG](https://github.com/Wren6991/Hazard3) See the [YosysHQ OSS CAD Suite Installation](https://github.com/Yo"
+description: "Notes on Wren6991's Hazard3 Soft RISC-V with JTAG.
+See the YosysHQ OSS CAD Suite Installation"
 date: '2022-09-04'
 author: gojimmypi
 tags: